MartinBradbury/trihub/README.md

 #### Known and unresolved issues

-- Mobile devices are unable to access the site content due to the requirement of an SSL Certification.
-Upon attempting to sign in, the user is redirected to the sign in page without signing in.
+- Mobile users cannot access the website's content because it requires an SSL certificate.
+Attempting to log in redirects them to the login page without actually logging in.
-- Once desktop device tested was unable to create a performance due the field AM / PM being present in the time input field.
-This was only noted on one desktop device running google chrome.
-This error has not been able to be reproduced on any other device.
+- A single desktop device encountered an issue creating a performance due to the presence of the AM/PM indicator in the time input field.
+This problem occurred on one desktop device using Google Chrome and could not be replicated on any other device.
-- When viewing a another user profile, when the follow and unfollow button is clicked, the counter does not always update without the manual page refresh.
+- When viewing someone else's profile and clicking the follow or unfollow button, the counter doesn't always update without manually refreshing the page.
-- Users are not able to add seconds manually to their performances.
-Seconds get automatically added as 00 after the performance is created.
+- Users cannot manually add seconds to their performances; instead, seconds are automatically set to 00 once the performance is created.

 ### Deployment